CURATOR Robert Leonard

-Semiconductor’s works are not just informative, they’re beautiful, presenting information in an affective, seductive way.
+Semiconductor’s works are not just informative, they’re beautiful, presenting information in an affective way.
 Take Earthworks (2016).
-This five-channel computer-generated animation processes seismic data to represent the folding and faulting of the land.
+This five-channel computer-generated animation processes seismic data to represent the folding, faulting, and forging of the land.
 The activity is sped up, encompassing millennia in moments.
 Represented in fauvist eye-candy colours, earthly strata well-up as marbled waves, dwarfing us.
 The experience is immersive and entertaining.
-(This piece has local relevance; it includes seismic data from the Kaikoura quake.)
+(This piece has local relevance; it includes data from the 2016 Kaikoura quake.)

-Brilliant Noise (2006) mines and animates the data vaults of solar astronomy.
-Usually cleaned up for public consumption, the source images have been left in their glitchy, raw form.
-The disruptive rain of visual noise they contain is just another level of information—indices of energetic particles and solar winds.
-The soundtrack highlights the hidden forces at play upon the solar surface, by directly translating areas of intensity within the image brightness into layers of audio manipulation and radio frequencies.
+Brilliant Noise (2006) mines the data vaults of solar astronomy.
+Usually cleaned up for public consumption, source images have been left in their glitchy raw state.
+The disruptive rain of visual noise is enjoyed as another level of information—an index of cosmic rays.
+The soundtrack is made by translating image intensities into audio.

 Through the AEgIS (2017) is a space/time-lapse video.
-Captured by the AEgIS experiment at CERN, it reveals how antimatter responds to gravity, showing pions, protons, and nuclear fragments flying out from ‘annihilation sites’.
-The particles ionise a photographic plate that reveals their trajectories as varying sized tracks.
-Using a special microscope with a super-shallow depth of field, the photographic image is mined, by shifting the focal plane in two-micron steps.
-Scanning forty layers of emulsion, the work reveals details that would otherwise remain unseen.
+Pions, protons, and nuclear fragments flying out from ‘annihilation sites’ ionise a photographic plate.
+Using a special microscope with a super-shallow depth of field, this plate is ‘mined’ in two-micron steps, revealing the particles’ trajectories.